glhr/COOkeD/README.md

 ## ✉️ Contact

 If you have have any issues or doubts about the code, please create a Github issue.
 Otherwise, you can contact me at gegeh@create.aau.dk

+## Acknowledgements

+The codebase structure and dataset splits for ImageNet and CIFAR100 are based on [OpenOOD](https://github.com/Jingkang50/OpenOOD).
+We also use data splits from [OODDB](https://ooddb.github.io).
+We use [open_clip](https://github.com/mlfoundations/open_clip) to load pre-trained CLIP models.